octopus-network/octopus-appchain-registry/README.md

 The `appchain state` of the appchain corresponding to `appchain_id` is set to `inQueue`.
 The value of `code` is staged to the metadata of the appchain corresponding to `appchain_id` in this contract.

-This action should generate log: `Appchain <appchain_id> is audited by Octopus Foundation.`
+This action should generate log: `Appchain <appchain_id> is in queue.`

-> The auditing of appchain code is an off-line action which will be completed by Octopus Foundation.
+> The auditing of appchain code is an off-line action which will be completed by the task force assigned by Octopus DAO.

 ### Reject an appchain